 For a discussion of Freedom Now’s efforts before the UN Working Group on Arbitrary Detention see Jared Genser & Margaret Winterkorn-Meikle, The Intersection of Politics and International Law: The United Nations Working Group on Arbitrary Detention in Theory and Practice, 38 COLUM.
 HUM.
 RTS.
 L. REV. 691 (2008).

-Freedom Now receives tremendous pro bono support from law firms,* some of which include:
+Freedom Now receives tremendous pro bono support from law firms,* some of which have included:

 *Law firm support for Freedom Now is limited to the case(s) which have cleared its legal and business conflicts process and does not imply or actually mean support for other cases or the general operations of the organization.